 Towns are in Minnesota unless noted.
 Alumni names appear in bold.
 Send information to alumni@bemidjistate.edu or call toll free: 1-877-BSU-ALUM.
-John Frazier has been hired by Showcraft of Burnsville as an exhibit designer ...
+15 John Frazier has been hired by Showcraft of Burnsville as an exhibit designer ...
 Sam Windle has signed a contract to play with the Reading (Pa.)
 Royals of the East Coast Hockey League.
 A defenseman for the BSU Beavers, he led the NCAA Division I last year with 97 blocked shots.
 The Royals are affiliated with the Philadelphia Flyers of the NHL ...
 Ami Johnson has returned to Park Rapids after teaching English to students ages 5 to 8 in China.
 She plans to work as an elementary-level substitute in districts across the region ...
 Phil Brewer has signed a contract to play for the Tulsa (Okla.)
 Oilers of the East Coast Hockey League.
 A forward, Brewer played with the Oilers as an amateur in March and signed a 2015-16 pro contract with the team, affiliated with the Winnipeg Jets of the NHL.
-114 Lane Young Has been seemed president of marketing and business Lane Young has been named vice development at the Occupational Development Center in Bemidji, where he lives.
+'14 Lane Young has been used business Lane Young has been named vice development at the Occupational Development Center in Bemidji, where he lives.
 He and his wife, Sarah, have two young children ...
 Patrick Rudlang is designing exhibits for TradeTec Skyline in Chicago, Ill. ...
 Chris Vinderslev delivered the Memorial Day address during Chokio's celebration of the holiday.
 A member of the Army National Guard, he served two tours in Kuwait before returning to his home in Apena, S.D.
 He works as a grain dispatcher and asset manager for Stan's Inc., a trucking and feed processing firm ...
 Rachel Wold has joined the Christenson Insurance Agency, with offices in Crosby and Deerwood.
 She is a licensed advisor in the health, life, property and casualty insurance areas ...
 Brock Tesdahl completed the 2015 Boston Marathon, finishing 994th out of more than 30,250 runners.
 He has returned to Minnesota from a year in the Telluride, Colo., school district and is teaching at Hopkins High School, where he will also coach cross country, basketball and track and field ...
 Aaron Although and Cara Basler of Richfield were married last spring.
 They work in Bloomington, she as a compensation analyst for the consulting firm McLean and he as a loan portfolio analyst for the commercial real estate company NorthMarq Capital ...
 Jeff Jubinville of the Tulsa (Okla.)
 Oilers finished fifth in the Rookie of the Year voting in the East Coast Hockey League.
 He completed his first professional season as a forward with 63 points in 70 games.
 The Oilers are affiliated with the Winnipeg Jets of the NHL.
-Danielle Carty has joined the Bemidji Pioneer as the multimedia coordinator in the marketing department ...
+Danielle Carty has joined the Bemidji 13 Pioneer as the multimedia coordinator in the marketing department ...
 Megan Ehrnriter has been commissioned as a second lieutenant with the U.S. Marine Corps after completing officer candidate school in Quantico, Va. ...
 Sadie Lundquist participated in her second consecutive Red Bull Crashed Ice competition held annually in St. Paul.
 She finished fifth on the 1,400-foot obstacle course out of 19 female skaters from three countries.
-She lives in Minneapolis and works for the Minnesota Wild as an associate account executive in the NHL team's sales and marketing department....
-Scott Sobocinski volunteered as an official for the annual school spelling bee in Wahasso where he lives and works as a librarian, helps on the family natural livestock farm and is writing a novel ...
-Danika Stelton creates 3D exhibits and permanent brand environments for clients of MG Design from her office in Pleasant Prairie, Wis.
-At BSU, she won the Euroshop Design Contest conducted by the Exhibit Designers and Producers Association.
-She lives in Kenosha, Wis. ...
-Ayla Koob of Bemidji is the regional coordinator at TXT4Life, a texting sering suicide ...
+She lives in Minneapolis and works for the Minnesota Wild as an associate account executive in the NHL team's sales and marketing department ....
+Scott Sobocinski volunteered as an official for the annual school spelling bee in counselors with people contemplating suicide ...
 Devin Kopperud is Windom's newest police officer.
 He has relocated to Windom from his home in Morristown.